MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

     | Data format | *JSON* | Supported formats are Avro, CSV, JSON, MULTILINE JSON, ORC, PARQUET, PSV, SCSV, SOHSV, TSV, TXT, TSVE, APACHEAVRO, RAW, and W3CLOG.
 Supported compression options are Zip and GZip. |
     | Mapping | *TestMapping* | The mapping you created in **TestDatabase**, which maps incoming JSON data to the column names and data types of **TestTable**.|

-5. Review the resources that auto created for you and select **Create**.
+5. Review the resources that were auto created for you and select **Create**.

     :::image type="content" source="media/ingest-data-event-grid/create-event-grid-data-connection-review-create.png" alt-text="Review and create data connection for event grid":::